shermanloan/scejson-doc/doc/module-loan.md

 also not be individually listed under the `Moneys` object of the response.

-A value of `true` means that all fees will be explicitly accounted for, both in the `Moneys` response object as child elements and in the amortization table.
+A value of `true` means that all fees will be explicitly accounted for, both in the `Moneys` response object as child objects and in the amortization table.
 The `Type` field will have the name of the fee as its value.

 ---